-The principle of front doors is the idea that your website or app has multiple access points.
-Not all your visitors will land on your homepage first, so you have to construct your website accordingly.
+The principle of front doors is the idea that your website or application has multiple access points.
+Not all visitors will land on your homepage first — they could arrive on a product page, blog post, or landing page, so you have to construct your website accordingly.

 The Principle of Multiple Classification

 Some, for example, may prefer to browse your site by category using sub-navigation menus.
-Others may prefer to search for what they’re looking for by keyword using a search bar.
-Others still may scroll down to your footer to find the navigation options they’re looking for, and so on.
+Others may prefer to search by keyword using a search bar.
+Others still may scroll down to your footer to find the navigation options, and so on.

 The Principle of Focused Navigation

 If, for example, you use breadcrumbs on your blog, then you should use breadcrumbs everywhere on your site.
-Or say you have a primary navigation menu with Products and Services links and each has its own submenu.
+Or, say you have a primary navigation menu with Products and Services links and each has its own submenu.
 Then you should only list products under the Products link and services under the Services link.
-Otherwise, you’ll confuse your visitors.
+Otherwise, you’ll confuse visitors.

 The Principle of Growth

 This means you should be able to add new content within a section as well as add new sections as a whole.
 Here’s a helpful illustration:

-Remember these principles are meant to guide your design process — not dictate it.
-Let’s look at the different ways these principles have been implemented in IA examples of real websites.
+Next, let’s look at the different ways these principles work on IA examples of real websites.

 Information Architecture Diagram Examples

 Since a website’s content structure depends on the specific needs of the user, no structure will look exactly the same.
-The IA of an ecommerce store can look completely different from a blog and still meet its users’ respective needs.
+The IA of an ecommerce store can look completely different from a blog and still meet users’ needs.

-Most websites and apps, no matter what their business niche, will share one similarity: they’ll have three or four levels of hierarchy.
+Most websites and apps, no matter their niche, share one similarity: They have three or four levels of hierarchy at most.
 That way, the content users want will still be accessible in a few clicks, but the website navigation won’t be too broad.

-The other parts of the sitemap show what content would appear above the navbar in the header ("utility navigation”), in the content area of the page ("news, events, exhibit" and the search box), and in the footer.
+The other parts of the sitemap show what content would appear above the navbar in the header ("utility navigation"), the content area of the page ("news, events, exhibit" and the search box), and the footer.

-According to this IA, the user would first see some instructions to help them understand and use the app.
-Then they’d see a welcome page and be invited to log in with their Facebook credentials or email, or register an account if they haven’t already.
+According to this IA, a user first sees instructions to help them understand and use the app.
+Then they see a welcome page and can log in with Facebook credentials or email, or register an account if they haven’t already.

 Below is the IA for the mobile app of a client that design agency Pixel Fridge worked with.
 The six purple boxes represent the major sections of the museum’s website — but user research and testing showed that not all six were considered equally important.